You have finally researched why you should have ducks but now need help sexing them.

 While details about vent checking and an overview of the process below are included in the how-to sex a duck guide, only professionals or individuals formally trained should attempt this process.

 1. Vent Checking

 Checking the cloaca or vent reveals the reproductive organs of the duck.
-All of the reproductive organs of both male and female ducks are tucked completely inside their bodies.
+All of the reproductive organs of both male and female ducks are entirely tucked inside their bodies.

-You can safely and successfully sex a duckling when it is a day or a few days old, but it is recommended to hold off completely on a vent check until the duckling is close to two weeks old.
+You can safely and successfully sex a duckling when it is a day or a few days old, but it is recommended to hold off entirely on a vent check until the duckling is close to two weeks old.

 How To Sex Ducklings Via The Vent Method Overview